 All businesses have risks and real estate has its share too.
-The common problems are; you may get lower interest, the cost of repairs and taxes may go up.
+The common problems are; you may get lower interest, the cost of repairs, and taxes may go up therefore you should you sell your rental property at a loss.
 The economy can change, which may affect the local market, or bad tenants may occupy your rentals, and you incur eviction costs.

 Learn the demographics of real estate investment, and sell your property when the market is good and purchase when the market price is low.
 Real estate requires patience, and in the end, you will reap a considerable amount.